Carlosjr5/sem/use-cases/use-case-12.md

 ### Trigger

-A request for employee's data deletion is sent to HR.
+A request for population data is sent to HR.

 ## MAIN SUCCESS SCENARIO

-1. Finance request data deletion for a specific employee.
+1. Request for population data is sent out.
-2. HR advisor captures name or id of the specific employee.
+2. HR advisor retrieves data for population numbers.
-3. HR advisor deletes all the information of the employee.
+3. A list of people living in cities, and not in cities is produced.
+4. List is sorted according to regions.

 ## EXTENSIONS

-3. None
+5. **No data**
+ Something is wrong with database.

 ## SUB-VARIATIONS